TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

 ```

-In the above case, we have imposed a Dirichlet condition at $x = 0$ and a Neumann condition at $x = L$.
+In the above case, we have imposed a Dirichlet boundary condition at $x = 0$ and a Neumann boundary condition at $x = L$.
 Since both these boundary conditions are time independent, we expect the solution to eventually reach a **steady state**
 solution $T(x,t) \to {\tilde T}(x)$ which then remains essentially unchanged at later times.
-Hence, we shall marching forward in time until a steady state solution is found.
+Hence, we will marching forward in time until a steady state solution is found.
 During this marching a **transient** solution will be obtained that must fulfill the initial condition.

 :::{card} Exercise